 Commission is only earned and paid when the deal completes on closing day.
 If subjects are not removed and the deal collapses, no commission is owed under the standard BC listing agreement.

 BCFSA-licensed REALTOR® (V99960).
-44+ years Tri-Cities.
-Top 2% Nationwide Team.
+9+ year Burke Mountain resident.
+Top 2% Team Member — Royal LePage nationwide.
 Specialist in Coquitlam, Port Moody, and Port Coquitlam transactions across resale, new construction, and strata.
 The same rules above apply on every single deal — the difference is having someone who's done them hundreds of times in your corner.